Skip to main content

 My recommendation would be to release components iteratively over time versus introducing the entire talent marketplace platform at once.

-This affords you the ability to continually keep the launch of your platform fresh in the minds of your employees and gives them ample time to learn and leverage each component of the marketplace.
+This keeps the launch of your platform fresh in people’s minds and gives them ample time to learn and leverage each component of the marketplace.

 A well-constructed adoption plan is essential to ensure that you drive the adoption of your new platform with your colleagues.
-If your Talent Management team has change management experts for you to lean on, I’d highly encourage you to leverage their expertise to help build out a substantial change management plan to drive your adoption.
+If your talent management team has change management experts for you to lean on, I’d highly encourage you to leverage their expertise.

-Implementing a talent marketplace is no small feat and will be the culmination of a significant investment of work from your Talent Management team, HR Business Partners, and leaders across the organization.
+Implementing a talent marketplace is no small feat and will be the culmination of a significant investment.

 So how do you select a talent marketplace platform?